Fuck It, We'll Do It Live: Reception

 Metal Storm reviewed the DVD recording of the live performance and called it "a perfect way to discover the music of Wednesday 13 that I could describe as a mix of Glam with Punk".
 Justin Donnelly reviewed the album for The Metal Forge and wrote favorably about the DVD portion: "Shot with six cameras, Fuck It, We'll Do It Live is a raw and honest representation of Wednesday 13 live in concert".
 A review by Metal Rage was critical of the DVD, but praised the audio on the CD: "All in all I definitely recommend the CD, 'cause you get a nice representative image of what a good Wednesday 13 show sounds like."

 Dónal McBrien gave the performance 3.8 stars out of 5 in a review for Metal Ireland writing: "It's horror punk, and you get exactly what you expect.
 Songs in the key of B-movie, with faux-horror lyrics and hook-laden riffs that work surprisingly well for their simplicity."
-Sweden-based English-language site Global Domination gave an enthusiastically positive review, commenting: "Because damn people, this album is so great that I fucking implore you to get both the album AND the DVD."

 The album received a score of 70/100 from Dutch-language music site Metalfan.NL, which preferred the DVD to the CD version.
 French-language site MusicWaves gave the album a rating of 4 out of 5 stars, and compared Wednesday 13's style to that of Alice Cooper and Marilyn Manson.
 The album received a rating of 8/10 from German-language site Metal.de, which recommended it as a good gift.
 The Swedish-language review site Hallowed.se found the album to be boring.